-Brow & Forehead Lift Procedures in Morehead City & Jacksonville NC
+Brow and Forehead Lift in Jacksonville and Morehead City, NC

 The procedure is performed at either Carteret General Hospital or The Surgical Center of Morehead City.
-Q: What type of anesthesia is used?

 Most brow lift cases are done using a local anesthetic and IV or oral sedation but may be done under a general anesthetic if combined with other surgical procedures.
-Q: What is the recovery time from brow lift surgery?

 Most patients can return to work in 5 days, although some swelling and bruising may persist until day 10-14.
-Q: How can I find out more about brow lift surgery?